 As a result of electrical and mechanical changes, oil's general efficiency also changes over time when used in products such as transformers.
 There's also a significant chance of the oil becoming contaminated by chemical reactions between the oil, high temperatures, and electrical components, meaning that regular checks on the performance of oil must be taken.
 Without these tests in place, oil rapidly loses its ability to work correctly, rendering your machinery useless until it is repaired.
 It can be stopped by simply testing the oil, and assessing whether it needs to be replaced, filtered, or regenerated.

 As oil has to be broken down into very specific forms such as transformer oil, making sure it is still in the correct form is an essential process.
 The electrical properties of the oil can suddenly change due to changes in oxidation, acids, sludge gas, and even water absorption, so that's why it's essential to regularly test oil samples for substances that shouldn't be present.
 To do this, you'll need an oil test set.

 Oil Test Kits for the Analysis of Mechanical and Insulation Oil

-By feeding a small sample of the oil you're working with into and oil tester it can be analyzed extensively, providing you with information about what's exactly inside the oil you're testing.
-Samples are generally taken from machinery over a time period to assess general wear and tear, as the presence of contaminants and 'wear debris' from the machinery can indicate the machine's overall condition.
-During the transportation of samples it's extremely important that they're safely secured, as contamination can take place as the oil is moved from the machine to the oil testing kit.
+By feeding a small sample of the oil you're working with into an oil tester it can be analyzed extensively, providing you with information about what's exactly inside the oil you're testing.
+Samples are generally taken from machinery over some time to assess general wear and tear, as the presence of contaminants and 'wear debris' from the machinery can indicate the machine's overall condition.
+During the transportation of samples, it's extremely important that they're safely secured, as contamination can take place as the oil is moved from the machine to the oil testing kit.